nneibaue/yukon_cornelius/README.md

 # Yukon Cornelius Web Scraper

 This library provides a small, easy-to-use web scraping framework in Python.
-The workflow is modeled after mining, and is aptly named after [Yukon Cornelius](https://rankinbass.fandom.com/wiki/Yukon_Cornelius) - The Greatest Prospector in the North - and provides building blocks for scraping items of interest from websites and web pages.
+The workflow is modeled after mining, and is aptly named after [Yukon Cornelius](https://rankinbass.fandom.com/wiki/Yukon_Cornelius) - The Greatest Prospector in the North.
 Included in this library are two pre-configured sample websites (a classic cars forum and a local html page also used for testing purposes) that provide examples for how to implement the framework.

 ## Author's Note